 3. Lowered the bar on requirements, but only on paper

 At the moment, it’s a job seeker’s market and the competition to hire is fierce, so in order to open up the candidate pool many organizations are lowering the bar in terms of the requirements typically needed to perform the role.
 For instance, maybe a master’s degree isn’t necessary or the number of years of experience can be lowered.
-However, if you don’t actually want someone with less experience and don’t consider those folks who meet the requirements on paper for the job, you’re making more work for yourself and also sending a message that you don't practice what you preach.
+However, if you don’t actually want someone with less experience, you may be making more work for yourself and sending the wrong message.

 4. Not including soft skills